beyarkay/masters-thesis/src/03_lit_review.md

 @fisherTelepresenceMasterGlove1987 working at NASA's Ames research centre created a glove which was capable of transmitting data to the host computer in real time.
-This glove used 15 flex sensors per hand and a "3D magnetic digitizing device" capable of reporting the X, Y, Z, azimuth, elevation, and roll coordinates to the host computer (see Figure \ref{TODO}).
+This glove used 15 flex sensors per hand and a "3D magnetic digitising device" capable of reporting the X, Y, Z, azimuth, elevation, and roll coordinates to the host computer (see Figure \ref{TODO}).